graphhopper/directions-api/route-optimization.md

  }
 ```

 Latter enforces the direct sequence of i, j and k at the beginning of the route.
-If this sequence needs to be at the end of the route, use the special ID `end` like this:
+If this sequence should be bound to the end of the route, use the special ID `end` like this:

 ```json
  {